romi/romi-rover-build-and-test/oquam/docs/Readme.md

 # Installation

-Oquam can be installed separately from the [romi-rover](https://github.com/romi/romi-rover) suite of models using the standard cmake approach:
+Oquam is currently part of the [romi-rover](https://github.com/romi/romi-rover) suite but it can be installed separately using the standard cmake approach:

-Then proceed to the compilation and installation:
 ```bash
 $ cd oquam
 $ mkdir build